The Farm Bureau – Over 100 Years Advocating for Farmers

-We take you into their fields so you can really understand where your food comes from and how important you are to the process!
+We take you into the fields so you can really understand where your food comes from and how important you are to the process!

-When you purchase a product with the California Grown license plate, you are supporting California farmers and farmworkers – and little choices like these each time you go to the store add up in BIG ways!
+When you purchase a product labeled California Grown, you are supporting California farmers and farmworkers – and little choices like these each time you go to the store add up in BIG ways!

 How can you get involved with your local Farm Bureau?